Yellow Creek massacre: Aftermath

 When Alexander McKee heard news of Cresap's first two attacks, he sent an urgent message to cease any further hostilities.
 He also invited Native American chiefs to Fort Pitt for a council to avoid a war.
 The day after the massacre, Virginian and Pennsylvanian settlers poured in at Fort Pitt.
 Commandant John Connolly called up the militia, and confiscated trade guns to arm it.
 He also put all inhabitants to work repairing the neglected fort.

 After the massacre, some Native American leaders met to de-escalate the tensions.
-Within a week of the event, condolences and gifts were offered to the Iroquois, Shawnee, and Delaware nations by McKee, Connolly, and George Croghan.
+Within a week of the event, condolences and gifts were offered to the Haudenosaunee, Shawnee, and Lenape nations by McKee, Connolly, and George Croghan.
 Logan, however, claimed the right to retaliate.
 He led at least one retaliatory party, and several other Mingo and Shawnee parties also raided American settlers.
 John Murray, 4th Earl of Dunmore, Governor of Virginia, responded by launching an expedition against the Mingos and Shawnees, initiating Lord Dunmore's War.

 Daniel Greathouse died of measles in 1775.
 Jacob Greathouse was killed in the ambush of William Foreman Company in September 1777.
 Their brother Jonathan Greathouse was killed 1791 while moving his family west.
 They were abducted by Native Americans on the Ohio River.

 An article known as "Logan's Lament" was published in The Virginia Gazette in 1775.
 In part, it read: "Col. Cresap, the last spring, in cold blood, and unprovoked, murdered all the relations of Logan, not sparing even my women and children.
 There runs not a drop of my blood in the veins of any living creature. … Who is there to mourn for Logan? — Not one.”
 The lament was said to have been witnessed and translated by John Gibson.

 The massacre, as well as Logan's Lament, was mentioned in Thomas Jefferson's Notes on the State of Virginia.
 Jefferson initially named Cresap as the person who murdered Logan's family, but corrected this information in an appendix of his 1800 edition.
 In 1798, a neighbor claimed that the Virginian party "appeared to have lost … sentiments of humanity as well as the effects of civilization."

 The Yellow Creek Massacre provides the background for John Neal's 1822 fiction novel Logan.